 If you decide to go the video route, here are a few key things you will want to do to create an engaging video:

 First, be sure you have some outline or script prepared ahead of time so you know what you want to cover.
 It’s all too easy to ramble on video and bore your viewers, causing them to click away from your video.
 You want to cover all the important stuff in a brief amount of time.
-Also, most people aren’t as engaging when they ramble, which distracts from what you want viewers to hear.
+Also, most people aren’t as engaged when they ramble, which distracts from what you want viewers to hear.
 Outline your video or write it out and try to stay on topic for the shoot.

 Keep your video short.
 Often, short videos, two minutes or less, do best on social media.
 However, if you can’t keep it to two minutes, then be sure that it’s as short as possible to keep viewers engaged.